1jour1vin

 Notes of fresh fruit and licorice

-Solid, structured, beautiful texture with fresh fruit, juicy and full of energy.
+Robust, well-structured, with a beautiful balance of texture and fresh fruit, juicy and full of energy

 Serve